-Pupil Premium was introduced by the Department for Education (DfE) in 2011, as additional funding for pupils who receive Free School Meals and are Looked After Children.
+Pupil Premium was introduced by the Department for Education (DFE) in 2011, as additional funding for pupils who receive Free School Meals and are Looked After Children.
 The Pupil Premium is additional funding to help schools close the attainment gap between pupils from low-income and other disadvantaged families, and their peers.
 If a pupil has been eligible for Free School Meals (FSM) at any point over the past 6 years or has been looked after for one day or more (Child Looked After), the school receives an amount per head within their budget.
 A provision is also made for pupils who have a parent in the armed services.
-The Government believes that the Pupil Premium, which is additional to main school funding, is the best way to address the current underlying inequalities between children eligible for free school meals (FSM) and their wealthier peers by ensuring that funding to tackle disdvantage pupils reaches the pupils who need it most.
+The Government believes that the Pupil Premium, which is additional to main school funding, is the best way to address the current underlying inequalities between children eligible for free school meals (FSM) and their wealthier peers by ensuring that funding to tackle disadvantage pupils reaches the pupils who need it most.
 From September 2012 the Government has required schools to publish online information about how they have used the Pupil Premium.
 It is for schools to decide how the Pupil Premium, allocated to schools per FSM pupil, is spent, since they are best placed to assess what additional provision should be made for the individual pupils within their responsibility.
-In the 2019 to 2020 financial year, schools will receive £1320 for each primary aged child registered as eligible for free school meals at any point in the last six years.
+In the 2022 to 2023 financial year, schools will receive £1320 for each primary aged child registered as eligible for free school meals at any point in the last six years.
 Schools also receive £2,300 for each looked after child at their school.

-Willow Tree Primary School is determined that all pupils are given the best possible chance to achieve their full potential through the highest standards of Quality First Teaching, focussed support, curriculum enrichment, and pastoral care.
+Willow Tree Primary School is determined that all pupils are given the best possible chance to achieve their full potential through the highest standards of Quality First Teaching, focused support, curriculum enrichment, and pastoral care.
 We believe the additional provision delivered through the Pupil Premium funding should be available to all pupils within school who we know to be disadvantaged and vulnerable, irrespective of whether they are eligible for the funding.
 Indeed, it should be noted, that many of the pupils identified as requiring additional levels of support are not necessarily those who fulfil the FSM eligibility criteria.
 There is no expectation that all Pupil Premium funded pupils will receive identical support and the allocation of the budget for each pupil feeds into the whole school budget as opposed to being ring fenced.
 The school considers best ways to allocate Pupil Premium money annually following rigorous data analysis and the careful consideration of the needs of the pupils.

 We have a clear, strategic 3-part model approach for Pupil Premium funding provision, which focuses on the following: